 To start before the beginning: While I was still in my mother’s womb I heard my father playing old- time mountain music on banjo and fiddle, so by the time I arrived I was already suffering from an incurable love of songs.
 At that time my parents were newly married and working hard on the “river” farm, now known as Riverplains, in East Tennessee.
 It lies in a beautiful, fertile valley by the Holston River, in the shadow of the Great Smoky Mountains.
 My father and two of his brothers, along with my mother’s help too, were running a good-sized dairy farm then.
 From my early childhood I remember most: lots of family and get togethers, animals (horses were my favorite), music, and the enchanting landscape of the area -- rolling hills and pastureland, shady tree groves, winding creeks and rivers.

-I began writing my own songs after my father taught me to play guitar around age 11.
-(I still use that guitar today, a battered LG2 Gibson from 1942.)
-Songwriting began for me as a way to lift my poetry off the page, and in many ways that has not changed.
+After my father taught me to play guitar and a few old country tunes, I began writing my own songs around age 11 -- I still use that guitar today, a battered LG2 Gibson from 1942.
+Songwriting began for me as a way to lift my poetry off the page, and in many ways that has not changed either.

 By high school I was singing with a band, and when I was 20 I made my first album -- a simple, solo affair that duly recorded the deeply introspective bent my art had taken.

 By 21 I was in Nashville, looking for signs and trying to follow footsteps.
-I had newly become mesmerized by Townes Van Zandt (he died that same year), and Lucinda Williams…I wanted to be known as a songwriter, but I couldn’t escape my own unconventional stylings.
-Instinctually I think I knew I would never be embraced by Nashville, even by the so-called “Alternative Country” set (what they called Americana back then).
+I had newly become mesmerized by Townes Van Zandt (he died that same year), and Lucinda Williams…I studied the traditions of songwriting, but I couldn’t escape my own unconventional stylings.
+I think I knew I would never be embraced by Nashville, even by the so-called “Alternative Country” set (what they called Americana back then).
 Inevitably though, from day one I learned a lot from that town.
 Early on I found myself on stage with musicians at least twice my age and they all had advice to give.
 Some of them would tell me I had a mysterious quality to my songs that made me stand apart.
 Of course a somewhat naïve, young woman is more often than not going to be welcomed in - at least at first - by older male musicians.
 Dynamics get more complicated a little later down the road.

 After finishing school I moved away, got married and moved around a bit (got divorced), then found myself back in Nashville a few years later.